LOST HOSPITALS OF LONDON

 The main entrance building is along and to the right of the main driveway.

 The former Hospital chapel is located above the entrance archway.

 The barely legible 1879 foundation stone is on the left side of the archway.
 It was laid on July 7th 1879 by Edmund Boulnois, Chairman of the Board of Guardians for the parish of St Marylebone, and his two Vice-Chairmen.

 The Hospital frontage along Exmoor Street.

-Ward blocks at the western part of the site.
+Ward blocks at the western side (above and below).